Electoral system of Scotland: Scottish Parliament elections

 All together, every area of Scotland has 8 MSPs (1 constituency and 7 regional).
 A voter is given two ballot papers, one peach coloured and the other lilac.
 On the constituency ballot the voter has to put a cross in the box next to one of the candidates they want to represent them.
 On the regional list ballot the voter does the same, but for the party they want to represent them.
 The regional list ballot paper is usually a lot longer than the constituency ballot paper as smaller parties have more of a chance of being elected on the regional list.

-The method of figuring out which parties get the regional list seats is called the 'D'Hondt' method.
-The method favours parties who haven't won any constituency seats in the region so as to give fair and proportional representation.
-The regional seats act as a 'top-up' for the constituency seats, topping-up party totals to be more proportional.
+The method of calculating which parties win regional list seats is called the 'D'Hondt' method.
+The specific method used for Scottish Parliament regions gives preference to parties which haven't won any constituency seats in the region.
+When casting a vote for a regional list MSP, voters do not vote for a specific individual like they do when voting for their constituency MSP, rather, they vote for a political party.
+The only exception to this is when an independent candidate is standing for election on the regional list ballot.

-There is an argument, however, that AMS doesn't offer proportional representation as parties can have a higher seat share than vote share.
-This mostly benefits the SNP as they regularly have a higher seat share than vote share in the Scottish Parliament.
-Also, many have called it undemocratic as when a regional list MSP resigns, a replacement is appointed by the party holding the seat, rather than a by-election taking place.
-This happened when Kezia Dugdale, the former Scottish Labour leader, resigned her seat in the Scottish Parliament.
+The Additional Member System of voting doesn't always provide a proportional result, as parties can obtain a higher seat share than vote share.
+In recent years, this has benefited the SNP, although in the early years of the Scottish Parliament, Scottish Labour was the main beneficiary.

 Local Council elections

 Elections to Scotland's 32 councils are held under Single Transferable Vote (STV).
 All wards in Scotland are multi-member wards, meaning there are multiple councillors per area.

 Under this system, voters must number their candidates by preference.
 First-preference votes are counted and the candidates with the least get eliminated, so the first-preference votes for the candidates get ignored and their second preferences get counted instead.
 This continues for many rounds until one candidate wins.

-This has proven to be more proportional than many other systems and small parties and independents have a lot of representation in local councils due to the system, for example Highlands Council is run by independents.
+This has proven to be more proportional than many other systems and small parties and independents have a lot of representation in local councils due to the system, for example Highlands Council is run by a collaboration agreement between independents and the Scottish National Party (SNP).